PredictiveEcology/SpaDES/index.md

 ![](MapsSmall.gif) ![](lcc05.png)

 Easily implement a variety of simulation models, with a focus on spatially explicit models.
 These include raster-based, event-based, and agent-based models.
 The core simulation components are built upon a discrete event simulation framework that facilitates modularity, and easily enables the user to include additional functionality by running user-built simulation modules.
-We show above, a simple example with a mixture of an agent-based model and raster-based process models of vegetation change and fire.
 Included are numerous tools to rapidly visualize raster and other maps.
+(showing above, a simple example with a mixture of an agent-based model and raster-based process models of vegetation change and fire.)

 [**Getting Started**](https://github.com/PredictiveEcology/SpaDES/wiki/Getting-Started-Guide) [https://github.com/PredictiveEcology/SpaDES/wiki/Getting-Started-Guide](https://github.com/PredictiveEcology/SpaDES/wiki/Getting-Started-Guide)